 When you’re packaging up your offerings, this is where I like to put my marketing hat on and steal from tactics from my colleagues.
 Your benefits can fall under three categories to help your employees really understand what you’re offering: economic, cultural and regulatory.

-In the economic category it’s all about procuring services for less than it would cost you to give the equivalent in salary, benefits programs that offer your people cost savings, like the one Reward Gateway offers, can be a great choice because they enable all employees regardless of stage in life the ability to amplify their income.
+In the economic category it’s all about procuring services for less than it would cost you to give the equivalent in salary, benefits programmes that offer your people cost savings, like the one Reward Gateway offers, can be a great choice because they enable all employees regardless of stage in life the ability to amplify their income.

 Cultural benefits help make a statement about your culture and support you to drive behaviours you want.
 Wellbeing is probably the most talked about and in-demand ‘cultural’ benefit in today’s world because we know that physical and emotional wellbeing is key to our employees feeling supported and engaged at work.